LMSystems-ai/cloud-coding/README.md

     model="gpt-4.1",                      # Optional: specify model (default: gpt-4.1-nano)
-    editor_model=None,                    # Optional: specify editor model to enable planner/editor mode with 2 LLMs working together use_git=True,                         # Optional: set to False to disable git (this helps our agent understand the codebase better when git is enabled) lmsys_api_key=os.getenv("LMSYS_API_KEY")
+    editor_model=None,                    # Optional: specify editor model to enable planner/editor mode with 2 LLMs working together use_git=True,                         # Optional: set to False to disable git (this helps our agent understand the codebase better when git is enabled) api_key=os.getenv("CLOUD_CODE_API_KEY")
 )
 ```

 ### Core Functions

-# LMSYS SDK Documentation
+# cloudcode SDK Documentation

-LMSYS SDK is a Python-based software development kit that provides programmatic access to LMSYS, an AI-powered coding assistant.
+cloudcode SDK is a Python-based software development kit that provides programmatic access to cloudcode, an AI-powered coding assistant.
 This SDK enables developers to easily integrate AI-powered code generation, modification, and analysis capabilities into their tools and workflows.

 ## Table of Contents